SuneQuist44/School-Projects/GlobalGoals2020/projektdokumentation.md

 }

-When errorHandling has been succesfully run, send data to a function that can handle the fecthing (**HandleFetching**)
+When errorHandling has been succesfully run, send data to a function that can handle the fecthing (**handleFetching**)

 ## Controller

-Execute **HandleFetching**, try and fetch **List**, after send data to another function which can sort the fetched data.
+Execute **handleFetching**, try and fetch **List**, after send data to another function which can sort the fetched data.

 ```js
     function handleSortOfList() {